OreYusuf/TwitterBotBasic/README.md

 That's it!
 You should now have a working Twitter Bot.

-*This is NOT a deployabl version....In The coming weeks I'll be making changes to refine and ensure it is closer to a deployable solution. i.e*
+*This is NOT a deployable version....In The coming weeks I'll be making changes to refine and ensure it is closer to a deployable solution. i.e*

  * Docker Deployment
  * Virtual Environment Setup